Children's Comprehensive Bible Question Quiz

 Which two birds flew from the Ark?

 a.
-A raven first and then a dove later.
+First a raven and then a dove later.

 The raven left first and never returned.

-The dove left later and returned with part of a small piece of branch in its mouth.
+The dove left later and returned with part of a small branch in its mouth.

 -

-After the Ark landed, what did God create as a covenant with Noah?
+After the Ark landed, what did God create to seal the covenant with Noah?

 a.
 God placed the white clouds in the sky above.